 Enitan Marcelle received her B.A. in both Psychology and Music from the University of Pennsylvania, where she also minored in Jazz & Popular Music Studies.
-Prior to attending UC Berkeley Enitan was as a research assistant at the Child Mind Institute in Manhattan, NY.
+Prior to attending UC Berkeley Enitan was as a research assistant at the Child Mind Institute in New York, NY.
 Here, she worked on neuroimaging studies exploring brain development in healthy and clinical populations, with the goal of identifying the signatures of mental illness and markers of treatment response.
 Currently Enitan is a graduate student in the Clinical Science program at UC Berkeley, and a National Science Foundation Graduate Research Fellow.
 Her research interests include investigating the neural basis of working memory development, studying mechanisms of successful working memory training, and the development of internet-based working memory therapies.

 Laura Henry is a doctoral student in the Clinical Science program and a National Science Foundation Graduate Research Fellow.
 She received her B.S. from Northwestern University and then completed a post-baccalaureate research fellowship at the Pediatrics and Developmental Neuroscience Branch of the National Institute of Mental Health.
 Laura is interested in mechanisms (e.g., executive functioning, stigma) of (a) emotional well-being and (b) functional outcomes in children/adolescents with learning and cognitive differences.
 To better understand developmental timing and generalizability, she emphasizes longitudinal designs and transdiagnostic approaches to investigating these questions.